-And yet these sins, many and weighty as they were, could not destroy us; Christ came and rolled them together, took them all away; and we are brought out of the sand of sin; and where are we now brought to stand?
-Our standing before was upon sin; and I say to you now, that are not born of God, you have nothing but sin to stand upon while you live, and when you die you have nothing to die in but your sins; and when you appear at the judgment-day, you will have nothing to appear in but your sins.
+And yet these sins, many and weighty as they were, could not destroy us;-Christ came and rolled them together-took them all away; and we are brought out of the sand of sin; and where are we now brought to stand?
+Our; standing before was upon sin; and I say to you now that are not born of God, you have nothing but sin to stand upon while you live, and when you die you have nothing to die in but your sins; and when you appear at the judgmentday, you will have nothing to appear in but your sins.
 There is something very solemn in this idea, therefore, of being hidden in the sand.
-But how great the change now!
-"You have brought me up out of the horrible pit, out of the miry clay, and have set my feet upon a rock."
-Now as long as we live, we have a Rock upon which to stand; and when we come to the swelling of Jordan, we have a Rock upon which to stand!
-"Let the inhabitants of the rock sing; let them shout from the tops of the mountain!"
+But how great the change now!-"Thou hast brought me up out of the horrible pit, out of the miry clay, and hast set my feet upon a rock."
+Now as long as we live we have a Rock upon which to stand; and when we come to the swelling of Jordan, we have a Rock upon which to stand; and when worlds, rolling worlds, depart in fire, there is the Rock of Ages upon which to stand!-" Let the inhabitants of the rock sing; let them shout from the tops of the mountain!"

 "How can we sink with such a prop That bears the earth and her huge columns up?"
+PAYAN EUNAYA